 In the late summer of 1790, when Colonel Edward Marcus Despard arrived in London after nearly twenty years of British military service in the Caribbean, he brought with him his wife, Catherine, and their young son, James.
-Catherine was a black woman, and the Despards’ mixed race marriage was was perhaps the only such example in Britain at the time.
+Catherine was a black woman, and their mixed race marriage was highly unusual in Britain at the time.
 They lived together as man and wife in London, and Catherine took on an increasingly public role in defending her husband against charges of terrorism and sedition.
-She lobbied and campaigned on his behalf, taking the fight to the highest authorities in government and the judiciary, until Despard’s contested execution on charges of high treason in 1803.
+She lobbied and campaigned on his behalf, taking the fight to the highest authorities in government and the judiciary, until Despard’s dramatic execution on charges of high treason in 1803.

-Catherine’s background remains unclear: by some accounts she was the daughter of a Jamaican preacher, by others an educated Spanish creole.
-Despard may have met her in 1784 or 1785, while he was patrolling the waters between Jamaica and the Mosquito Shore of Central America in preparation for establishing a new British settlement.
-Catherine may have been responsible for nursing him through one of his many tropical illnesses, as Cuba Cornwallis had done for Despard’s comrade-in-arms, Horatio Nelson.
-But whatever her origins it is clear that, in London, Catherine confounded the expectations and prejudices of those who met her, and demonstrated that there was a great deal more to her than the colour of her skin.
+There were various rumours about Catherine’s background: by some accounts she was the daughter of a Jamaican preacher, by others she was an educated Spanish creole.
+Recently uncovered parish records show that her mother was a free black woman of the parish of St. Andrews outside Kingston, Jamaica.
+Despard may have met her there, perhaps in 1784 or 1785 while he was patrolling the waters between Jamaica and the Mosquito Shore of Central America in preparation for establishing a new British settlement.
+She may have been responsible for nursing him through one of his many tropical illnesses, as Cuba Cornwallis had done for Despard’s comrade-in-arms, Horatio Nelson.
+But whatever stories were attached to her it is clear that, in London, she confounded the expectations and prejudices of all who met her.

 There was no explicit legal or moral reason why Despard and Catherine should not have married, nor why they should not have returned to London together.
-It was well known that British officers and gentlemen in the colonies frequently had black mistresses, and in many cases produced mixed race children.
-Moreover, the virtue of openly mixed race marriages was, at the moment of the Despards’ arrival in London, being championed by the former slave Olaudah Equiano, who was touring England promoting his powerful and finely-written autobiography The Interesting Narrative.
-‘Why not establish intermarriage at home, and in our colonies?’, he asked.
+It was well known that British officers and gentlemen in the colonies frequently had mistresses of colour, and in many cases produced children of mixed race.
+Indeed, the virtue of openly mixed race marriages was, at the moment of the Despards’ arrival in London, being championed by the former slave Olaudah Equiano, who was touring England promoting his powerful and finely-written autobiography The Interesting Narrative.
+‘Why not establish intermarriage at home, and in our colonies?’, Equiano asked.
 ‘And encourage open, free and generous love, upon Nature’s own wide and extensive plan, subservient only to moral rectitude, without distinction of the colour of a skin?’

-This was an appeal that was heard with generosity in the literary clubs, Wesleyan churches and abolitionist meetings where Equiano spoke, and one which was in tune with the prevailing intellectual climate of the late eighteenth century.
-Enlightenment science had tended to stress that the qualities of humanity were universal, and that the possession of reason distinguished all mankind from the animal kingdom: in the words of the German naturalist Johann Friedrich Blumenbach, whose On the Natural Varieties of Man was in 1790 the most respected contribution to the debate, ‘the human mind is one’.
-This perhaps indicates why the Baymen had made no reference to Catherine in their despatches to the Home Office: they were aware that the ideals of of racial equality and the abolition of slavery, a practice on which their trade depended, held a claim to the moral high ground back in Britain, and were wary of weakening their case with personal slurs against their administrator.
-To criticize the Despards on the basis of their mixed race marriage still ran the risk of damaging the accuser more than the accused.
+This was an appeal that was heard with generosity in the literary clubs, Wesleyan churches and abolitionist meetings where Equiano spoke.
+It may be that the Baymen had made no reference to Catherine in their despatches to the Home Office because they were aware that the ideals of of racial equality and the abolition of slavery, a practice on which their trade depended, held a claim to the moral high ground back in Britain.
+To criticize the Despards on the basis of their mixed race marriage ran the risk of damaging the accuser more than the accused.

-Yet it was precisely the debate in which the Despards were engaged – the question of who was to count as British in an expanding colonial world – that would power the scientific racism of the century to come.
-The informal discrimination of colonies like the Bay was growing, and would soon be buttressed with the claims of the new ‘science’ of race: that whiteness was an index of civilisation, and humanity not a family but a hierarchy of greater and lesser evolved forms.
+Yet it was precisely the debate in which the Despards were engaged – the question of who was to count as British in an expanding colonial world – that would generate the scientific racism that entrenched itself in the century to come.
 In the next generation of Despards, Edward and Catherine’s marriage would be denied: Victorian family memoirs would refer to Catherine as his ‘black housekeeper’, and ‘the poor woman who called herself his wife’.
 James would be ascribed to a previous lover, and both would be written out of the family tree.

-The Despards had intended their visit to London to be brief, but attempting to right the wrongs of the Bay colony was to consume the rest of their life together.
-Despard’s case was viewed with little sympathy by a Home Office increasingly committed to supporting the wealthy planters in the colonies, and less interested in refereeing disputes over local justice.
+The Despards intended their visit to London to be brief, but attempting to right the wrongs of the Bay colony was to consume the rest of their life together.
+Despard’s case was viewed with little sympathy by a Home Office committed to supporting the wealthy planters in the colonies and little interested in refereeing disputes over local justice.
 He was not offered a new commission, and he was pursued by writs from the Baymen’s trading partners which, though eventually dismissed by the courts, bankrupted him and sent him to debtors’ prison for two years.
-During this period, he read Thomas Paine’s Rights of Man, recognised its symmetries with his own conviction that popular electoral mandates should be the basis of government, and committed himself to the campaign for political reform.
-When he left prison he joined the new reform association, the London Corresponding Society, an organisation established by and largely composed of artisans and working men, among whom he was a conspicuous gentleman member.
-Of Anglo-Irish origins, he also joined the United Irishmen, a similarly Paineite organisation set up in Ireland by Wolfe Tone.
+During this period, he read Thomas Paine’s Rights of Man, which gave eloquent voice to his own conviction that popular electoral mandates should be the basis of government.
+When he left prison he , and committed himself to the campaign for political reform.
+He joined the London Corresponding Society, an association recently established by and largely composed of artisans and working men, among whom he was a conspicuous gentleman member.
+His Anglo-Irish origins gave him a particular interest in the cause of Irish independence, and he also joined the United Irishmen, an organisation with similar aims established in Dublin in 1791 by the Protestant lawyer Wolfe Tone.

-With Britain at war with revolutionary France, the campaign for political reform was a cause of acute anxiety to the government, and new laws were passed to make it easier to prosecute political dissidents for sedition and treason.
+With Britain at war with revolutionary France, these campaigns for political reform were a cause of acute anxiety to the government, and new laws were passed to make it easier to prosecute political dissidents for sedition and treason.
 Despard was placed under surveillance by espionage rings coordinated by the Home Office and the Bow Street magistrates.
 Their testimony is unreliable on many points, but they claim that during this period he associated with known revolutionaries and terrorists and was involved in plots with the Irish rebel militias, and perhaps with the French enemy.
-The reports claim that Catherine was worried about the political risks her husband was taking, and that he began to use a safe house for meetings without her knowledge.
+According to these reports, the Despards moved lodgings every few months: Soho, St. George’s Fields, Berkeley Square.
+The also suggest that Catherine was worried about the political risks her husband was taking and he began to use a safe house in Camden Town for meetings without her knowledge.

 The government swooped on the London Corresponding Society and the United Irish in 1798 after a group of suspects was arrested at Margate, one of whom was found to be carrying plans for an Irish republican uprising to the French directory.
-Despard, along with around thirty others, was arrested and held in Coldbath Fields prison in Clerkenwell.
-When, a few months later, the Great Rebellion broke in Ireland, the government suspended the right of habeas corpus, and Despard and his fellow suspects found themselves confined indefinitely without trial.
+Despard was arrested at lodgings in Meard Street, Soho, where the Times reported that he had been found in bed with ‘a black woman’.
+Along with around thirty others, he was held in Coldbath Fields, a recently constructed high security prison in Clerkenwell.
+When the Great Rebellion broke in Ireland a few months later, the government suspended the right of habeas corpus, and Despard and his fellow suspects found themselves confined indefinitely without trial.

 Catherine began a campaign to agitate for Despard’s release.
 She enlisted the help of the independent MP Sir Francis Burdett, who raised the question of the Coldbath Fields detainees in the House of Commons.
 A letter by Catherine was read in the course of the debate, in which she reported that her husband was being held ‘without either fire or candle, table, knife, fork, a glazed window or even a book to read’.
 The government minister George Canning implied that Catherine was being used as a mouthpiece by political subversives, claiming that ‘it was a well-written letter, and the fair sex would pardon him, if he said it was a little beyond their style in general’.
-Catherine’s blackness remained invisible; her gender was enough to make her eloquent appeal suspicious.
-Burdett replied that Catherine ‘is not so illiterate as Mr.Canning would have us believe’, to which the Attorney General, Sir John Scott, riposted that ‘there were some wives who had met with much indulgence, in not being taken up and confined as well as their husbands’.
+Catherine’s blackness was as invisible as ever; her gender was enough to make her eloquent appeal suspicious.
+Burdett replied that Catherine ‘is not so illiterate as Mr.Canning would have us believe’, to which the Attorney General, Sir John Scott, replied with the threat that ‘there were some wives who had met with much indulgence, in not being taken up and confined as well as their husbands’.

-Catherine’s final service to her husband was to insist on his hereditary right to be buried in St. Paul’s cathedral, a battle she won despite protests to the government from the Lord Mayor of London.
-After his death she was supported by a pension from Sir Francis Burdett, and may have relocated to France or Ireland.
-Their son James joined the French army, but returned to Britain after the Napoleonic Wars.
+Catherine’s final service to her husband was to insist on his hereditary right to be buried in St. Paul’s cathedral, a campaign she won despite protests to the government from the Lord Mayor of London.
+After his death she was supported by a pension from Sir Francis Burdett, and may have spent time in Ireland, before dying in Somers Town, London, in 1815.
+Their son James joined the French army but returned to Britain after the Napoleonic Wars.
 The final trace of him in the family records is an episode recounted by General John Despard, Edward’s older brother, who was leaving a London theatre when he heard a carriage driver calling the family name.
 He made his way towards the carriage he assumed was his, ‘and there appeared a flashy Creole and a flashy young lady on his arm, and they both stepped into it.’
 After this brief glimpse, James – and any future black Despards – melted into the night streets of London.

 A shorter version of this piece is included in The Oxford Companion to Black British History (2006)